jsperger/MTurkForResearchers/MTurk Training Presentation.md

 .image-50[![HIT Set Up](https://raw.githubusercontent.com/jsperger/MTurkForResearchers/master/Images/HIT%20Set%20Up.png)]
 * Reward per assignment
  * MTurk standard is 10 cents/minute which works out to $6.00/hour
- * We should do better - The federal minimum wage is $7.25/hour
+ * We should do better - The Behavioral Lab pays participants $10/hr.
+The federal minimum wage is $7.25/hour .
+Paying less means you're more likely to get an economically vulnerbale segment of the population, and the costs are still significantly lower than other alternatives for collecting survey responses.

-* Number of assignments per HIT
+ * You'll get responses more quickly with higher pay, and past studies have found that higher base pay also increases response quality

 * Time alloted per assignment - this is *not* how long your HIT takes to complete.
 This is how long a worker has to complete the HIT before Amazon automatically prevents the worker from submitting the HIT and allows another worker to have a chance to complete the assignment.

+---

+# Total Cost of an MTurk HIT

+Mechanical Turk charges a 40% fee for HITs which have more than 9 assignments.

+Imagine you're running a study where you'll collect 100 responses for a five minute survey which you'll pay participants 70 cents to complete.
+The total cost would be

+100 * $.70 * 1.4= $98

+The fee for HITs with fewer than 9 assignments is 20% The fee for bonuses is also 20%

 ---